Machine Learning Methods for Data Association in Multi-Object Tracking: Data Association as Assignment

 where $x \in X$ is a binary assignment matrix.
 There are $mn$ constraints forcing the rows and columns of $X$ to sum to 1.
 Note that $C_k$ is not required to be a square matrix.
 To capture the fact that some sensor measurements will either be false alarms or missed detections, a dummy track is added to the set of existing tracks, so that $C_k$ is now an $(m+1) \times n$ matrix.
 The entries in the $(m+1)$\textsuperscript{th} row represent the costs of classifying measurements as false alarms.
 Missed detections are usually handled by forming validation gates around the $m$ tracks (see \cite{blackman1999design}, Section 6.3).
 These gates can be used to determine, with some degree of confidence, whether any of the new measurements might have originated from a track.
 The canonical approach is to use elliptical gates, which are typically computed from the covariance estimates provided by a Kalman Filter.
 In video-based tracking, a similar tactic is to suppress object detections with low confidence values.

-Even though there are $mn!$ possible assignments, many polynomial-time algorithms exist for finding the globally optimal assignment matrix.
-Most famous is the $O(n^3)$ Hungarian, or Kuhn-Munkres, algorithm \cite{NAV:NAV3800020109} \cite{munkres1957algorithms}.
-Another popular method is the Auction algorithm, introduced by Bertsekas in \cite{bertsekas1992auction}.
-These algorithms are fast and are easy to integrate into real-time multi-target tracking solutions.
+Even though there are $\min(m,n)!$ possible assignments, many polynomial-time algorithms exist for finding the globally optimal assignment matrix.
+Most famous is the $O(n^3)$ Hungarian algorithm \cite{NAV:NAV3800020109,munkres1957algorithms}.
+Another popular method is the Auction algorithm, introduced by Bertsekas \cite{bertsekas1992auction}.
+These algorithms are fast and are easy to integrate into real-time multi-object tracking solutions.
 However, by only considering the previous time step when assigning measurements or tracks, we are making a Markovian assumption about the information needed to find the optimal assignment.
 In situations with lots of clutter, false alarms, missed detections, and occlusion, the performance of these algorithms will significantly deteriorate.
-Indeed, it may be beneficial to instead use a sliding window of previous and future track states to construct assignment costs that model the relationship between tracks and new sensor measurements more accurately.
-Instead of updating the assignment within the sliding window at each time step, an alternative approach is to simply delay making a decision within the sliding window.
-In the sequel, we describe how this affects the formulation of the assignment problem.
-As indicated in Table \ref{taxonomy of ass problems}, the single-scan track-to-track association problem with two sensors is also a LAP, where $m$ and $n$ represent the sets of tracks maintained by each sensor.
-Similar methods for handling false alarms and missed detections in data-association can be used for track-to-track association with uneven sensor track lists, i.e., $m \neq n$.
+Indeed, it may be beneficial to instead use a sliding window of previous and/or future track states to construct assignment costs that model the relationship between tracks and new sensor measurements more accurately.
+As indicated in Table~\ref{taxonomy of assgn problems}, the single-scan track-to-track association problem with two sensors is also a LAP, where $m$ and $n$ represent the sets of tracks maintained by each sensor.
+Similar methods for handling false alarms and missed detections in data-association can be used for track-to-track association with uneven sensor track lists.
 If the assignment costs are known, an optimal track assignment can be found in polynomial-time using one of the previously mentioned algorithms.

+Instead of abandoning local data association in favor of more expensive global data association approaches, some have proposed heuristics involving solving a cascade of LAPs \cite{Wojke2017simple,al2018multi}.
+In particular, DeepSORT \cite{Wojke2017simple} has gained in popularity due to its real-time speed and effective use of deep association features to achieve high quality tracking.